Actyx/Actyx/integration/README.md

 Then you can `nvm use`, `npm install`, and `npm test` in this project.
 If you forgot to first build the other JS projects, you’ll have to remove `node_modules` and start over.

+You can provide a dedicated git hash to test as an environment variable `AX_GIT_HASH` or in the provided settings file.

 ## Dev

 | Scripts          | Description                                    |